Self-Realisation, Non-Duality & EnlightenmentFrom Awakening to Wholeness

 Life After Enlightenment

-- Our new sense of Self is far subtler than our old (false) sense of self, so much so that we may initially believe that we have no self.
+- Our new sense of Self is far subtler than our old (false) sense of self, so much so that we may initially believe we have no self.

 - A sense of direct knowing arises, which means we no longer need anyone else to validate our experiences, beliefs or sense of self.